nus-cs2113-AY2223S1/ip/docs/README.md

 - ```unmark 1```

 ### List all tasks: ```list```
-List all tasks added to Duke.\
+Lists all tasks added to Duke.\
 Syntax: ```list```

 ### Delete a task: ```delete```